Hiring Your First Employee? Here’s What You Need to Have in Place

 When you hire your first employee in the UK, you take on a range of legal duties.
 These include registering as an employer with HMRC, providing a written contract of employment from day one, checking the employee’s right to work, obtaining employer’s liability insurance, and setting up payroll.
 From April 2026, several new rights also apply from day one, including statutory sick pay and paternity leave.

 The list can feel overwhelming at first glance.
 In practice, most of it involves putting the right documents in place before the person starts.
 Get those foundations right and the ongoing management becomes much simpler.
+The key is to start early, because some steps like HMRC registration can take up to two weeks to process.

 Article

-• Need Help Getting Started with Your First Employee?
+• Need Help Managing Your HR?

 Limelite HR & Learning are expert HR professionals, supporting you with practical, people-focused HR and training services in the Midlands and across the UK.
 We provide friendly, tailored HR support, employee relations and leadership development to help organisations like yours thrive.